(603) 448-1262

 If the bereaved family requests a guest clergy, the family must inform Sacred Heart's pastor.
 The funeral liturgy will be presided over by a priest of Sacred Heart Parish.
 The guest priest or deacon will always be welcome to concelebrate (or to assist, in the case of a deacon) as long as he is in good standing and a letter from his diocese or superior verifying same is provided to Sacred Heart 48 hours prior to the funeral.
 At the presider's discretion, the guest priest or deacon may be permitted to give the homily, the final commendation, and to lead the service at the cemetery.
 Normally, a guest priest or deacon will not preside at a funeral liturgy unless specific arrangements have been made with Sacred Heart's pastor.

+Have you chosen cremation for your loved one?
 If so, please watch this brief video from Fr.
-Mike Schmitz on the importance of burying cremains.
+Mike Schmitz on the importance of burying cremains. |